Vukkyy/userscripts/skribbl/README.md

 ## skribbl+ [(Install)](https://github.com/Vukky123/userscripts/raw/main/skribbl/skribblplus.user.js)
 A experimental userscript that will combine all of my userscripts into one.

-The avatar customization scripts (crownsforall, noavatarbodies, noavatars, and a special new one also related to crowns 👀) are currently supported.

 ## skribblcrownsforall [(Install)](https://github.com/Vukky123/userscripts/raw/main/skribbl/skribblcrownsforall.user.js)
 Gives all avatars a crown. **Purely visual.
 You will not become an owner.**